Reducing the Revenue Loss of TCJA Extension

 Extending the individual and estate provisions from the Tax Cuts and Jobs Act (TCJA) expiring at the end of next year without offsets would add $3.9 trillion ($4.5 trillion with interest) to deficits through Fiscal Year (FY) 2035, at a time when debt is already approaching record levels and climbing unsustainably.

-Policymakers should pursue deficit reduction next year, or at the very least ensure any tax cuts or spending increases – including extensions – are fully offset to avoid worsening the fiscal outlook.
-An important way to achieve this goal is to minimize or eliminate the gross fiscal impact of any TCJA extension in the first place – something at least eight organizations have done with their own tax plans and that others can do with our Build Your Own Tax Extensions tool.
+Policymakers should pursue deficit reduction next year, and at the very least ensure any tax cuts or spending increases – including extensions – are fully offset to avoid worsening the fiscal outlook.
+An important opportunity to do this is to ensure that TCJA extensions are part of a deficit-reducing bill.

 The table below includes numerous options to lower the deficit impact of any TCJA extension (with options described and revenue estimated relative to full extension).
 These could be coupled with additional revenue measures or spending cuts, including many that have been or will be outlined in our new budget options series.